Skip to main content

 Set up an initial environment with Python 3.10.

-Adapt command to use virtual environment if available.
+Get the virtual environment path if available.

 _write_to_log